ipstone/public_delmh_ssa/README.md

 # Deletion Microhomology and Single-Strand Annealing (SSA) Analysis

 This repository contains the computational pipeline for analyzing deletion microhomology and single-strand annealing (SSA) patterns in genomic data.
-We use Serena's 560 breast cancer dataset, PCAWG, and TCGA whole genome sequencing data to explore ways to calculate potential deletions from SSA.
+We use the breast560 cohort dataset, PCAWG, and TCGA whole genome sequencing data to explore ways to calculate potential deletions from SSA.

 ## Algorithm